jonathongre/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach` is used to apply functions or changes to an existing array. `.map` does the same but returns a new array and does not alter the original array.

 2. What is the difference between a function and a method?

+    A function is used in a global setting and is not tied to an object.
+Methods are functions that are specifically made for objects.

 3. What is closure?

+    The scope within a function that seperates it from the global scope.
+Any variables declared inside a function only exist within that function.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/global object binding: when global, "this" is the window/console.
+    2. Implicit Binding: when a function is called with a dot, the object before the dot is "this".
+    3. New binding: When a constructor function is used, "this" refers to the object created by the constructor function
+    4. Explicit binding: When a "call" or "apply" method is used, "this" is explicitly defined

 5. Why do we need super() in an extended class?

+    This calls the properties and functions of the extended class.

 ## Project Set up